Eumemmerring

 Employment conditions in Eumemmerring face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Construction stands out with employment levels at 1.8 times the regional average.
-However, professional & technical services have limited presence in the area with only 4.4% of employment compared to the regional average of 10.1%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-In the year to September 2025, employment levels increased by 3.4%, and labour force increased by 4.2% in Eumemmerring, resulting in an unemployment rise of 0.7 percentage points.
-In contrast, Greater Melbourne saw employment rise by 3.0%, with a labour force growth of 3.3% and an unemployment increase of 0.3 percentage points.
-State-level data to 25-Nov shows that Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-This is compared to the national unemployment rate of 4.3%, and the state's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Eumemmerring.
-These projections, covering five and ten-year periods, suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Eumemmerring's employment mix suggests that local employment should increase by 5.9% over five years and 12.5% over.
+Conversely, professional & technical services had limited presence with only 4.4% of employment compared to the regional average of 10.1%.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 3.5%, while labour force grew by 4.1%, resulting in a rise in unemployment rate by 0.5 percentage points.
+In comparison, Greater Melbourne saw employment grow by 3.0%, labour force increase by 3.3%, and unemployment rise by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 offered insights into potential future demand within Eumemmerring.
+These projections estimated that national employment would expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these industry-specific projections to Eumemmerring's employment mix suggested local employment should increase by 5.9% over five years and 12.5% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localized population projections.

 Frequently Asked Questions - Employment